UN-OCHA/hpc-actions/README.md

           * *(this should only happen if a mergeback PR was not merged into `develop` before branching off the `release/` branch).
       * Run CI Tasks (unit-tests etc…)
+      * Run the docker build
+      * Push the image to DockerHub, using the version as the tag
+        (regardless of whether the image already exists)
+        * This allows us to deploy this image to a dev environment, and prevents us needing to rebuild the image once merged to the respective environment, ensuring we use the exact same image for both testing and the final deployment!
+        * It also allows for updating the release with changes if it needs to be corrected.
 * DONE: Pushes to `develop`:
   * Run CI Tasks (unit-tests etc…)
 * TODO: Pushes to all other branches